GoogleCloudPlatform/gke-cloud-sql-postgres-demo/README.md

 3. service_account.sh - creates the service account for the Cloud SQL Proxy container and creates the credentials file
 4. cluster.sh - Creates the Kubernetes Engine cluster
 5. configs_and_secrets.sh - creates the Kubernetes Engine secrets and configMap containing credentials and connection string for the Cloud SQL instance
 6. pgadmin_deployment.sh - creates the pgAdmin4 pod
 7. expose.sh - creates the port forwarding to the pod so you can access it from your local machine

 The last step in **create.sh** is to port-forward to the running pod.
 You can [connect to the port-forwarded pgAdmin in your browser](http://127.0.0.1:8080/login).
-From there you can use the pgAdmin userna me and password you defined earlier to login to the console.
+Use the pgAdmin username in the "Email Address" field and password you defined earlier to login to the console.
 From there you can click "Add New Server" and use the database username and password you created earlier to connect to 127.0.0.1:5432.

 ## Validation

 Validation is fully automated.
 The validation script checks for the existence of the Cloud SQL instance, the Kubernetes Engine cluster, and the running pod.
 All of these resources should exist after the deployment script completes.
 In order to validate you need to run **validate.sh**.
 The script takes the following parameters, in order:
 * INSTANCE_NAME - the name of the existing Cloud SQL instance

 ## Teardown

 Teardown is fully automated.
 The teardown script deletes every resource created in the deployment script.
 In order to teardown you need to run **teardown.sh**.
 The script takes the following parameters, in order: